Be careful, speed cameras! Mobile radar control in Ferch active from today!

 The week has begun and with it the regular speed checks in Brandenburg.
 On October 6, 2025, a mobile speed trap was set up in Ferch, a small community in Schwielowsee.
 This measure aims to increase road safety and punish speeding violations.
 There is a maximum permitted speed of 100 km/h at this location.
 Information about the current speed camera location was only updated at 3:11 p.m. the same day, underscoring the dynamic nature of traffic enforcement, such as news.de reported.

-The topic of speed controls is particularly relevant in Brandenburg because commuting has risen sharply due to the proximity to Berlin.
-Many residents use well -developed country roads and the city highway, which leads to numerous speed overruns.
-According to a report by Bussgeldkatalog.org, both stationary and mobile speed camera are used in Brandenburg to monitor compliance with the speed limits.
-The fines for violations can be up to 800 euros, with points in Flensburg and driving bans.
+The issue of speed controls is particularly relevant in Brandenburg, as commuter traffic has increased sharply due to its proximity to Berlin.
+Many residents use well-developed country roads and the city highway, which leads to numerous speeding violations.
+According to a report from bussgeldkatalog.org, both stationary and mobile speed cameras are used in Brandenburg to monitor compliance with speed limits.
+The fines for violations can be up to 800 euros, with points in Flensburg and driving bans also being threatened.

 Effectiveness of speed enforcement